mg979/vim-packs/Readme.md

     vpacks install user/repo

-The script recognizes the following formats for remote repos:
+The script recognizes the following formats for remote repositories:

-- *user/plugin*: a GitHub repo
+- *user/plugin*: a GitHub repository
-- *gh/user/plugin*: a GitHub repo
+- *gh/user/plugin*: same
-- *gl/user/plugin*: a GitLab repo
+- *gl/user/plugin*: a GitLab repository
-- *http(s)://...*: any repo
+- *http(s)://...*: any repository

 Repositories are cloned with `--depth 1` (shallow clones) to save disk space.